redbadger/crux/docs/src/guide/hello_world.md

 (a `Result` of a http response) in a variant of `Event`.
 Fortunately, enum tuple variants create just such a function, and we can use it.
-The way to read the call is "Send a get request, parse the response as JSON, which should be deserialized as a `Counter`, and then call me again with `Event::Set` carrying the result".
+The way to read the call is "Send a get request, parse the response as JSON, which should be deserialized as a `Count`, and then call me again with `Event::Set` carrying the result".

 The other thing of note is that the capability calls don't block.
 They queue up requests to send to the shell and execution continues immediately.
 The requests